appscode/blog/content/post/kubevault-webinar/index.md

 ## Description of the Webinar

-The webinar starts with describing how to manage secrets in Kubernetes and the lackings that kubernetes has in doing so.
+The webinar starts with describing how to manage secrets in Kubernetes and the lackings that Kubernetes has in doing so.
 Then, it is described why operators are preferred over Helm/YAML.
-After that, the description of what KubeVault is and the features of it are shown.
+After that, the description of what KubeVault is and its features are shown.
 The features are:

 * Auto Initialization & Unsealing of Vault
 * Dynamic Phase Reflections